 Moreover, it can be performed year round, including the summer months, without the risk of adverse events such as post– procedural hyperpigmentation.”

 Patient discomfort during the treatment was minimal and there was no pain or any other adverse effects after the treatment.
 The average pain evaluated by the patients on a 10-point scale was 0.67, and the maximal pain reported by one patient was 2.

 What can I expect from the treatment?

 Intraoral Nasolabial Fold Tightening is an intramural procedure and will require you to keep your mouth open through the duration of the procedure.
 Each person is different but you can expect but you can expect minimal to no discomfort during the treatment.
 Immediately following the treatment, you may expereince some redness or swelling that will diminish after a few hours and an immediate tightness and fullness of the area.
 Most patients can resume their daily activities immediately following the treatment.

 Why does skin lose laxity with age?

-Collagen is essential for healthy young-looking skin because it gives structures to the cells and supports dermis.
+Collagen is essential for healthy young-looking skin because it gives structures to the cells and supports the dermis.
 As we age, the production of collagen reduces causing our skin to loose laxity and create wrinkles.
-This process is natural and can be expedited by enviromental factors like smoking, sun exposure and pollution.
+This process is natural and can be expedited by enviromental factors like smoking, sun exposure, and pollution.

 How can you sustain collagen?

 You can help sustain your collagen with healthy lifestyle choices and a collagen supporting regiment.
-Use sunscreen year round, drink plenty of water and help restore your skin firmness and structure with collagen formation treatments.
+Use sunscreen year round, drink plenty of water, and help restore your skin firmness and structure with collagen formation treatments.